lemonpooh/VerdeSEC-CTF-WriteU-P/README.md

 # VerdeSEC-CTF-Challenges
-This is writeup repo for VerdeSEC CTF-Challenges
+This is repo is the writeup for all VerdeSEC CTF-Challenges